 Local Coastal Program Amendment

-A draft of the Local Coastal Program Amendment will be available for public review on November 7, 2016.
-Sign up for updates.
+A draft of the Local Coastal Program Amendment is available for public review.
+Download the draft here.

 photo credit: AECOM

 Portions of San Francisco's dynamic Ocean Beach – particularly the area between Sloat and Skyline boulevards – have experienced substantial erosion over the past few decades.
 Shoreline erosion has already damaged the Great Highway and beach parking lots and threatens to damage critical wastewater system infrastructure.
 Sea level rise and the increased frequency and severity of coastal storms anticipated due to global climate change will likely exacerbate these effects in the decades to come.

 The Local Coastal Program (LCP) is a policy and regulatory document required by the California Coastal Act that establishes land use, development, natural resource protection, coastal access, and public recreation policies for San Francisco’s Coastal Zone.
 San Francisco’s Local Coastal Program was originally certified in 1986.
 The policies of the LCP were incorporated into the Western Shoreline Area Plan, the element of the General Plan that establishes land use, development, and environmental policies for this area.
 However, the Western Shoreline Plan is now 30 years old.

 In 2015, San Francisco Planning secured funding from the California Coastal Commission and the Ocean Protection Council to lead the effort to amend the Western Shoreline Area Plan, specifically to address climate change, sea level rise, and coastal erosion concerns.